ABCD-LINK: Annotation Bootstrapping for Cross-Document Fine-Grained Links: Automatic Evaluation

-Next, we explore the use of LLMs to refine the retrieval results.
-We use the best-performing retrieval model to retrieve the top-$k$ candidate target sentences for each source sentence to reduce the search space.
-We choose the $k$ based on the performance of the retrieval models, and the length of the documents, to maximize the Recall@$k$.
-For \texttt{\textbf{NEWS}} domain datasets, we use top-10 results, and for \texttt{\textbf{PEER REVIEW}} domain, we use top-20.
-We then use the LLM to classify the source-target pairs as linked or not linked (Figure~\ref{fig:llm_setup}).
+We then extend this setup with LLMs to refine candidate links.
+The best-performing retriever supplies the top-$k$ target sentences.
+We choose the $k$ based on the performance of the retrieval models, and the length of the documents, to maximize the ($k=10$ for \texttt{NEWS} domain, $k=20$ for \texttt{REVIEWS} domain).
+Next, the LLM classifies the source-target pairs as linked or not linked (Figure~\ref{fig:llm_setup}).
 We use LLMs for their zero-shot ability to adapt to different link types via prompting only, making them well-suited for domains where link semantics vary and labeled data for fine-tuning is unavailable.
 We further refer to this approach as \texttt{R+LLM} for brevity.

-We investigate two prompting setups.
-In \textbf{Pairwise,} the LLM is given one source-target sentence pair at a time from the top-$k$ list to classify them independently.
-In \textbf{Listwise}, the LLM is given the source sentence and all $k$ target sentences at once, and classifies them in a single pass.
+We investigate two prompting setups. \textbf{Pairwise}, where each source--target pair is judged independently, and \textbf{Listwise}, where all $k$ candidates are considered jointly in a single pass.
 In each setup, we prompt the LLM with both whole documents in four configurations: with a link description, with in-context examples, with both, and with no guidance.
 For evaluation, we use two open-source models, \texttt{Phi-4 (14B)} \cite{DBLP:journals/corr/abs-2412-08905} and \texttt{Qwen2.5 (32B)} \cite{DBLP:journals/corr/abs-2412-15115}, selected for their SOTA performance within their respective size classes.
 We also include \texttt{GPT-4o}\footnote{Version gpt-4o-2024-08-06}, as the SOTA closed-source non-reasoning model at the time of writing, to serve as a high-performance reference point.
 Prompt templates are given in Appendix~\ref{app:llm_prompts}.